markwc/dotfiles/README.md

-Ferg's dotfiles
+markwc's dotfiles
 ===============

-These are Ferg's dotfiles.
+These are markwc's dotfiles.
 They personalize things such as aliases, bash configurations, git prompts, etc. For example, `.bashrc`. or `.bash_profile`.

 Foobar